-Award-winning product designer and Stanford professor Bill Burnett will teach you how to look at your career and life through the lens of design thinking.
+Award-winning product designer and Executive Director of the design program at Stanford, Bill Burnett will teach you how to look at your career and life through the lens of design thinking.
 You will leave with the tools to develop various life scenarios for yourself – just like a designer tests multiple prototypes.
 Whether you are a college grad entering the workforce, a forty year-old shifting careers, or a sixty-eight year-old trying to define an encore, never stop asking, “What do I want to be when I grow up?”

 - Co-author of the #1 New York Times bestseller Designing Your Life

 - Part of A Groundbreaking Week at COCA